 “I don’t get it.”
 (This guy is nuts.)
 “You’ve seen combat, right?”

-I open my mouth but nothing comes out.
-I’m trying to think of a polite way to recommend a psychiatrist.
+I open my mouth, but nothing comes out.
+I’m trying to think of a polite way to recommend psychiatric help.

 My brain grinds to an absolute halt.
-You ever listen to someone, and your entire being responds to their words?
-That’s how I feel—he’s not talking to my peer-pressure-molded identity, trained to interact with modern society, he’s talking to something deeper, something that doesn’t reply in words or language.
-I don’t have a name for it.
+You ever listen to someone, really listen, and your entire being responds to their words?
+He’s not addressing my surface persona, trained to navigate societal norms.
+He’s engaging with something a hell of a lot deeper—something beyond words or language.
+It doesn’t have a name.
 I don’t think it wants one.